Types of web applications: choosing the right one for your business

 All interaction with the user takes place on a single page, so such applications are called single-page applications (SPA).
 The user performs some actions, sends a request, and receives a response without reloading the page.

-To create single-page web applications, such frameworks as, for example, Nest.js, Backbone.js, Angular, Vue.js, and React are used.
+To create single-page web applications, frameworks like Nest.js, Backbone.js, Angular, Vue.js, and React are often used, with TypeScript commonly integrated to enhance code reliability and maintainability.

 MPA (multi page application)